zhudotexe/fastlmi/README.md

 ![](assets/oai_manifest.png "Enter your website domain")

-Click "Find manifest file," and you should see your plugin appear!
+Click "Find manifest file," and you should see your plugin appear.
+FastLMI automatically handles generating all the plugin metadata needed by OpenAI!

 ![](assets/oai_found_plugin.png "Found plugin")